-Figure 11: Data showing logs of B. subtilis CFUs/coupon of exposed coupons (averaged over 11 coupons placed inside the APS) and control coupons (averaged over 3 coupons placed outside the APS) for four coupon materials, each repeated three times.
-Complete killing (4 to 5 log reduction) was achieved in most cases using 6 CPPRs and exposures of 30 minutes (25 mins CPPR on + 5 mins CPPR off)
+Figure 11.
+Data showing bacterial population of B. subtilis (CFUs/coupon) in exposed coupons (averaged over 11 coupons placed inside the APS) and control coupons (averaged over 3 coupons placed outside the APS) for four coupon materials, each repeated three times.
+Complete killing (4 to 5 log reduction) was achieved in most cases using 6 CPPRs and exposures of 30 min (25 min CPPR on + 5 min CPPR off).

-Figure 12: Data showing uniform spatial distribution of reduction in logs of B. subtilis CFUs/coupon of 9 exposed coupons placed at the central plane of the APS, for each material type.
-4 to 5 log reduction was achieved at all points using 6 CPPRs and exposures of 30 minutes (25 mins CPPR on + 5 mins CPPR off).
+Figure 12.
+Data showing uniform spatial distribution of reduction in logs of B. subtilis CFUs/coupon of 9 exposed coupons placed at the central plane of the APS, for each material type.
+The x and y axis represent the location in the measurement grid illustrated in Fig. 4.
+Both the z axis and the color bar indicate log reductions achieved in the coupons-double representation was selected for clarity.
+4 to 5 log reduction was achieved at all points using 6 CPPRs and exposures of 30 min (25 min CPPR on + 5 min CPPR off).

-The results obtained for E. coli contaminated surfaces (Figures 9 and 10) show that the APS achieved complete killing or 4 to 5 log reductions of E. coli on Aluminum, Polycarbonate, Orthofabric and Kevlar, at 11 points inside the chamber, with a minimum exposure time of 20 minutes with 4 CPPRs active for 15 minutes.
-Similarly, figures 11 and 12 show that the APS achieved complete killing of B. subtilis on Aluminum, Polycarbonate, Orthofabric and Kevlar, at 11 points inside the chamber, with a minimum exposure time of 30 minutes with 6 CPPRs active for 25 minutes.
-Compared to E. Coli, additional CPPRs and exposure times required for complete killing of B. subtilis can be explained by B. subtilis being a Gram - positive bacteria: it lacks an outer membrane as Gram-negative but are surrounded by layers of peptidoglycan many times thicker than is found in the Gram-negatives, with protective cell wall outside the cell membrane it has a cytoplasmic membrane and a thick cell wall.
+and Kevlar, at 11 points inside the chamber, with a minimum exposure time of 30 min with 6 CPPRs active for 25 min.
+Compared to E. Coli, additional CPPRs and exposure times required for complete killing of B. subtilis can be explained by B. subtilis being a Gram-positive bacteria: it lacks an outer membrane as Gram-negative but are surrounded by layers of peptidoglycan many times thicker than is found in the Gram-negatives, with protective cell wall outside the cell membrane-it has a cytoplasmic membrane and a thick cell wall.
 Further, as a spore-forming bacteria, the selected B. subtilis strain can form a tough, protective endospore for resistance, allowing it to tolerate extreme environmental conditions.

-The sterilization efficacy results show the potential of APS in uniformly sterilizing an object made of Aluminum, Orthofabric, Polycarbonate or Kevlar, contaminated with 4 to 5 logs of pathogens like E. coli and B. subtilis, per square inch of surface, within 30 minutes.
-Further, successful sterilization achieved for the four materials establishes that the APS is capable of sterilizing both solid and porous surfaces without the need of an external mixing or distributing agent.
+The decontamination efficacy results show the potential of APS in uniformly decontaminating an object made of Aluminum, Orthofabric, Polycarbonate or Kevlar, contaminated with 4 to 5 logs of pathogens like E. coli and B. subtilis, per square inch of surface, within 30 min.
+Further, successful decontamination achieved for the four materials establishes that the APS is capable of decontaminating both solid and porous surfaces without the need of an external mixing or distributing agent.

-Ozone data and CT (concentration x time) requirements:

-Based on the number of CPPRs and corresponding exposure times that resulted in complete killing of 4 to 5 logs of E. coli and B. subtilis concentrations on 11 coupons inside the APS chamber, ozone data was collected in the APS at the center point of the central plane (P2) for the following operating conditions (a) 4 CPPRs and 20 minutes (15 min CPPRs on, 5 mins CPPRs off), (b) 6 CPPRs and 30 minutes (25 min CPPRs on, 5 mins CPPRs off).
+Ozone data and CT (concentration x time) requirements.
+Based on the number of CPPRs and corresponding exposure times that resulted in complete killing of 4 to 5 logs of E. coli and B. subtilis concentrations on 11 coupons inside the APS chamber, ozone data was collected in the APS at the center point of the central plane (P2) for the following operating conditions (a) 4 CPPRs and 20 min (15 min CPPRs on, 5 min CPPRs off), (b) 6 CPPRs and 30 min (25 min CPPRs on, 5 min CPPRs off).
 These measurements were performed separate from the decontamination experiments to (a) avoid incorrect measurements due to loss of concentrations measured because of usage of ozone for decontamination and (b) avoid contamination of the ozone monitor.
-The results are shown in Figure 13 with the orange line representing the time when the CPPRs were turned off.
+The results are shown in Fig. 13 with the orange line representing the time when the CPPRs were turned off.
 Three repeats were performed for each exposure time to gain statistical confidence and standard deviation observed in those repeats were used to represent error bars in the graph.